This website is built for the Charest family descendants of Ilphonse (Alphonse) Charest and Emilie Frechette of Manville, Rhode Island.

 The surname of Charest is believed to have been a medieval European occupational name derived from the old French “Char” signifying “chariot,” a carriage of two wheels.
 The surname “Charest” would have originally signified a person who made carts, carriages, or chariots.
 There are numerous modern spelling variations of the Charest name including Charrest, Charet, Charret, Charette, Carter, Charais, and Caretto.

-We are able to trace our Charest residency in the new world to at least 1812 in Quebec, Canada and the Frechette family to the late 1600s.
+My cousins and I have been able to trace our Charest residency in the new world to at least 1812 in Quebec, Canada, and the Frechette family to the late 1600s.
 We believe our Charest ancestors may have been in Quebec as far back as the early 1700s or late 1600s.

 Ilphonse was born in the village of St. Gabriel, in Quebec province.
 Emilie was born on a farm in St. Didace, also in Quebec province.
 They met at an amusement park somewhere between Fall River and New Bedford, Massachusetts, which indicates they emigrated to the United States from Quebec sometime earlier.
 They actually married in Joliette, Quebec, on October 4, 1916 and took up residence in Quebec City for one bitter cold winter.
 Emilie gave Ilphonse an “ultimatum” and they moved to a city called Grandmere (grandmother) that presumably offered more mild winters.